ARCHITECTURAL 3D RENDERING – FREELANCER VS RENDERING FIRM – PART 1

 PRICING – When it comes to pricing of architectural 3d rendering work, freelancers win every time.
-It’s no secret that you can get real estate renderings done at very low prices with freelancers registered on websites such as People per Hour & Easy Render or go to search and test out different artists on platforms such as Behance.
+It’s no secret that you can get renders services at very low prices with freelancers registered on websites such as People per Hour & Easy Render, as well as by searching and test out different artists on platforms such as Behance.
 As many of these freelancers work for themselves, you’ll find that some of them may be open to negotiations when it comes to pricing.

 EASY TO FIND – Finding freelance 3d artists to work on your architectural 3d rendering project isn’t that much of challenge.
 For Behance, all it takes is sending a few messages to different artists via their online messaging system or via email, and in the case of Easy Render, you just need to submit a project briefing, budget and wait for a few days for the bids to arrive.

 AVAILABILITY – Whilst a 3d viz company may be restricted by business hours, Freelancers are more likely to be able to work on your project outside office hours if you have tight deadlines that need to be met.
 Same goes for weekends.
 If you have an urgent situation and need to get architectural renders done for the next day, there’s a higher threshold for negotiation with freelancers who may be able to work overnight.